-JULIEN COHEN
+IULIEN COHEN

-PRINCIPAL OCCUPATION: SENIOR VICE-PRESIDENT SALES AND FINANCIAL AFFAIRS OF THE COMPANY

-COMMITTEE(S): AUDIT (MEMBER)

-2022 ANNUAL MEETING VOTES IN FAVOUR (%): 99.03
+PRINCIPAL OCCUPATION: COMPANIES DIRECTOR COMMITTEE(S): AUDIT COMMITTEE (CHAIRMAN) 2023 ANNUAL MEETING VOTES IN FAVOUR (%): 98.20

 Mr. Julien Cohen is a graduate of the Institute of superior management in Paris and worked for two years for Danone International as a management controller.
 From 2000 to April 11, 2023, he assisted the Company in financial affairs.
-He has been Senior Vice-President Sales and Financial Affairs of the Company since April 11, 2023.
+He was Senior Vice-President Sales and Financial Affairs of the Company from April 11, 2023 to September 21, 2023, the date on which the Company announced changes in management.

-COMMON SHARES OPTIONS TO PURCHASE COMMON SHARES 22,877,800 500,000
+COMMON SHARES OPTIONS TO PURCHASE COMMON SHARES 2,287,780 50,000

-ENGLAND, UNITED KINGDOM INDEPENDENT (1)
+DUBAI, UNITED ARAB EMIRATES INDEPENDENT (1) DIRECTOR SINCE 2023